dsc1213/InterviewPrep/src/javascript-theory/Hoisting.md

 A *lexical environment* is a data structure that holds **identifier-variable mapping**. (here **identifier** refers to the name of the variables/functions, and **the variable** is the reference to actual object [including function object] or primitive value).

-The is what a lexical environment conceptually look like:
+This is what a lexical environment conceptually look like:
 ```
 LexicalEnvironment = {
   Identifier: <value>,